soffgrupp6/assignment4/README.md

 What are your main take-aways from this project?
 What did you learn?

 <!--- > In particular, mention your experience about the given documentation/examples of the project, its tool framework  <!--->

+We learned a lot from this experience.
+In the implementation there was no previous documentation or examples.
+The tool used by the project is Gradle which makes everything very easy to get going.
+The repository used Googles Java code standard and the source code could be automatically formatted using Gradle.
+It is very easy to contribute to the project by making sure the code is formatted, that tests are present and that the documentation looks okay.

+Our task was quite decoupled from the rest of the project as it is a single data structure implementation that is not called from anywhere else in the repository.
+It was indeed not even functioning before our implementation.

 How did you grow as a team, using the Essence standard to evaluate yourself?